 Excessive demands – or nagging – can more than double the risk of death in middle-age; it can lower the immune system and lead to other health problems.

-Nagging negatively affects women, which means men aren’t excused from being challenged by the results.
-But men find themselves particularly at risk—more than twice as likely to die as women.
-Unlike women, men don’t share their problems with close friends or family.
+Men find themselves at risk, because unlike women, they aren’t as likely to share their problems with close friends or family.
 Many men only confide in their wives who, unfortunately, happen to be the very person causing them grief.
 Dr. Lund said, “The one person [husbands] have as a confident is actually the one putting the [stress] on them.”
 The study suggested going to work could provide relief, because it gets husbands away from the source of their stress.
-Men who are unemployed are more likely to die demonstrates this fact.

 A nagging wife damages her marriage and her husband…